-Figure 10 shows the concentrations of the other non-directive metals normalised to the annual median value for each metal.
+Figure 10 shows the concentrations of the non-directive metals normalised to the annual median value for each metal.
+The annual average concentrations were given in Table 6.

-High concentration values for non-Directive metals are usually owing to specific processes close to the monitoring sites concerned.
+High concentration values for non-directive metals are usually owing to specific processes close to the monitoring sites concerned.
 For instance:

-- Copper and iron at roadside sites such as London Marylebone Road from nonexhaust emissions and re-suspension; - Iron and Manganese at Port Talbot Margam and Scunthorpe Low Santon, near to steel works; - Chromium, manganese and zinc at Sheffield Tinsley near to a steel processing facility; - Copper and zinc at Walsall Bilston Lane close to a metal refining works; - Cobalt at Pontardawe Tawe Terrace close to a nickel-cobalt alloy production process; - Elevated vanadium at Scunthorpe Low Santon and Port Talbot, possibly owing to neighbouring steel works.
+- Copper and iron at roadside sites such as London Marylebone Road from nonexhaust emissions (e.g. emissions from brake wear) and re-suspension (e.g. from erosion of the road surface or road furniture); - Iron and manganese at Port Talbot Margam and Scunthorpe Low Santon, near to steel works; - Cobalt, chromium, copper, manganese, selenium and zinc at Sheffield Tinsley near to a steel processing facility; - Copper and zinc at Walsall Bilston Lane close to a metal refining works; - Cobalt, chromium and selenium at Pontardawe Tawe Terrace close to a nickelcobalt alloy production process; - Elevated vanadium at Scunthorpe Low Santon and Port Talbot, possibly owing to neighbouring steel works.